shaan1990/angular_dbinsert_in_Net/README.md

 The reason of selecting Visual Studio 2019 is It comes with pre configured Github extension, though GitHub extension is available after VS2012.

+*NOTE :*
+The steps are mentioned in steps.pdf file.